toniclecb/springbootregistration/readme.md

 We created the class DateTimeServiceTest, using dependency injection we get access to DateTimeService, then we call the method date() with possibles values in the parameter and test it's response.
 In a test class the more important things are @SpringBootTest and @Test annotations and the assert comands that will check if the code runs on the right way.

+In the second part of tests we did a few things:
+- Created interface DateTime
+- Created class DateTimeImpl
+- Changed getStringDatetime() method to use DateTime interface
+- In test, renamed getStringDatetimeTest() to dateTest()
+- Created a new getStringDatetimeTest()
+- Created a method setUp() annotated with @BeforeAll
+- Created a method getDateTime() annotated with @Bean

+Changes executed in DateTime, DateTimeImpl and DateTimeService were to provide a better way to structure the code, basically remove the direct dependency (Date) will allow us to inject different implementations (runtime and test runtime).
+In runtime the DateTime will be created at SpringbootRegistrationApplication.getDateTime() but in test we created that in setUp() method, and here we mocked methods from Date.
+We did this to exemplify the use of the mock.
+Spring @Bean annotation tells that a method produces a bean to be managed by the Spring container.
+@BeforeAll annotation is used to signal that annotated method should be executed before all tests.